Skip to contents

 Installation

-The latest development version of NEXTNetR can be installed directly from Github by executing the following in R:
+If Git is available, the latest released version of NEXTNetR can be installed directly from Github by executing the following in R:

 Synopsis